inoxlang/inox/docs/scripting-basics.md

 - `chmod u+x script.ix`
 - ./script.ix

-## A script to generate the directory structure for a project
+## A Script to Generate the Directory Structure for a Project

 ## Version 1